6 Essential items for your retail store’s checkout

 In most jurisdictions, providing a receipt to your customers is a legislative requirement.
 It requires ink and thermal paper and can be branded and personalised to give your customers a comprehensive payment experience, proof of payment and act as a voucher should your customers wish to return or exchange the product at a later stage.

-4. A card machine
+4. A card machine for retail payments

 It is known by many names but it all boils down to the same thing – a POS device, POS terminal, card machine, card reader, payment device, PDQ machine etc. whatever the name, this machine is used to accept contactless prepaid, debit and credit card payments, payments via mobile wallets as well as NFC wearables.